FireFlux/gulp-react-boilerplate/README.md

 ```javascript
 npm install
 ```
+If not done yet, install the [gulp cli](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) to run gulp tasks.

 ## Gulp and Webpack options

-Every gulp and webpack related tasks and options can be found in gulpfile.js.
+Every gulp and webpack related task and option can be found in gulpfile.js.

 ## Gulp Tasks